 John Nottingham, Co-President at Nottingham Spirk, shares his thoughts on what companies must do to reach their innovation potential.
 Executive-level support, patience and collaboration and forward-looking thinking are crucial.

 HALO Innovations, Inc. was a soft goods manufacturer, specializing in safe baby sleepwear, when the company approached Nottingham Spirk about a strategic partnership.
 In our wide-ranging discussions, we got into the issue of co-sleeping — parents and infants sharing beds.
 It’s a polarizing topic, but it also represented an opportunity: Could we bring the safety of a bassinet into an adult bed in a way that’s comfortable for babies and parents?
 The resulting product, the Bassinest, went on to win awards and was mentioned in the announcement when Swander Pace backed aiden + anais, another children’s soft goods maker, acquired HALO in 2016.

 The ability to innovate disruptively — not with incremental tweaks to existing lines but by expanding into adjacent categories or, even better, creating new ones, as the Bassinest did — is a powerful variable in a company’s worth.
 However, it’s difficult to measure.
 Traditional due diligence efforts look at history, because that’s where the data is.
 Innovation due diligence looks at possible futures, therefore, calling for different methods of evaluation.
 The SpinBrush, which NS co-developed with Dr. John’s SpinBrush, LLC, sold for $475 million, 24 times EBITDA — not because of its surprising but still modest first-year sales, but because we were able to show Procter & Gamble what was possible in second and third generation versions in the Crest SpinBrush line of products.

-Working with hundreds of partner clients, of all shapes and sizes, over four-plus decades, Nottingham Spirk has learned which factors most accurately predict whether an organization can successfully innovate; not just once, but over and over again.
+Working with hundreds of partner clients, of all shapes and sizes, over four-plus decades, Nottingham Spirk has learned - and can measure - which factors most accurately predict whether an organization can successfully innovate; not just once, but over and over again.
 This innovation potential is significant for driving value for both the organization that’s being acquired and the acquirer.
 Some critical success factors that we’ve identified are outlined ahead: